Packie Bonner: 1994 World Cup

 Bonner represented Ireland in all 12 qualifying matches for the 1994 FIFA World Cup.
 Ireland seemed well on the way to qualification after seven wins and three draws in the opening ten games.
 With each side having only two games remaining, Ireland led the group on 18 points, ahead of Denmark on 16, with Spain in third place on 15 points.
 Ireland needed only a draw at Lansdowne Road against Spain in the second last game to guarantee qualification, while a win would virtually guarantee top position in the group.
-However, Ireland conceded three goals in a 15-minute spell in the first half, and despite a late consolation goal, Ireland now needed to beat Northern Ireland in the last game to guarantee a place in the finals.
+However, Ireland conceded three goals in a 15-minute spell in the first half, and despite a late consolation goal, subsequently needed to beat Northern Ireland in the last game to guarantee a place in the finals.
 A draw would mean Ireland needed the Spain-Denmark game, happening simultaneously, to finish in a win for one of the two sides.
 Ireland drew 1–1 with Northern Ireland but qualified ahead of Denmark by virtue of having scored more goals (they were level on goal difference), as Denmark lost 1–0 to Spain.
-Bonner's saves throughout the tournament were key to Ireland's goal-difference remaining on par with Denmark and ensuring eventual qualification.

 In the Finals, Ireland beat Italy 1–0 in their opening match.
 The euphoria was elevated by the fact that Ireland had also beaten Germany and the Netherlands in warm-up games.
 However, from that point on, the tournament was a disappointment for Ireland and especially Bonner.
 A 2–1 defeat at the hands of Mexico and a 0–0 draw with Norway were just enough for Ireland to move into round two on the strength of their win over Italy.
 A 2–0 defeat to the Netherlands ended Ireland's tournament, and was a low point for Bonner.
 With Ireland already 1–0 down late in the first half, a long-distance effort from Wim Jonk should have been an easy save.
 However, Bonner fumbled the shot and it dribbled into the net.
 Ireland never recovered and was eliminated from the tournament.

-Euro 1996
+Euro 1996 qualification campaign

 Bonner struggled to maintain his place in the Ireland squad during the UEFA Euro 1996 qualification campaign, playing only one match, as captain, in a 4–0 win over Liechtenstein at Lansdowne Road.
 Alan Kelly played all of Ireland's other qualification matches.
 Ireland were eliminated 2–0 by the Netherlands in a playoff.